 -

-Is a county liable for paying sales tax on its sales?
+Is a county or city liable for paying sales tax on its sales?

-Generally, a county is liable for the collection, reporting, and payment of sales tax on its sales of tangible personal property and taxable services.
-Examples of taxable sales made by counties include the following:
+Generally, a county or city is liable for the collection, reporting, and payment of sales tax on its sales of tangible personal property and taxable services.
+Examples of taxable sales include the following:

 - Clothing, such as T-shirts, sweatshirts, pants, jackets, hats, and employee uniforms